 The complex features luxury upgrades, such as kitchen islands with granite counters, built-in computer niches, a zero-entry saltwater pool with a wifi-cabana bar, valet trash pick-up and a dog park.

-H&R REIT partnered with Integra on the deal.
+Schuyler Levine, an executive with Toronto-based H&R REIT, and New York attorney Michael Loeb acted as financing partner with Integra on the deal.
 The acquisition that closed last week was at a slightly higher price of $315,000 per acre, but still a bargain compared to the most recent land sales in Sunrise City -- both to multifamily developers.

 Tampa-based Sembler Investments paid $7.5 million last August for 11 acres and expects to break ground in April on a $65 million luxury apartment complex with 340 units.